conduitxyz/ronin-migration-reth-docker/README.md

-# ⚠️ Archived repository
+# Archived repository

-This repository is archived and no longer the recommended source for running external nodes.
+This repository is no longer the recommended source for running external nodes.
 Use https://github.com/conduitxyz/conduit-optimism-external-node/ instead.

-# Ronin Migration Docker Images (op-reth, op-node, eigenda-proxy)
+### Ronin Migration Docker Images (op-reth, op-node, eigenda-proxy)

 Dockerfiles that can be used to run a reth node for the Ronin L1 -> L2 migration.
 This setup runs reth alongside `op-node` and `eigenda-proxy`, with `make` selecting either snapshot bootstrap or migration import bootstrap.